Compressed Multiband Sensing in FR3 Using Alternating Direction Method of Multipliers: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This paper has shown that with the same 100 received pilot symbols across 60 antennas, the proposed ADMM-CMS method achieves substantially better performance than the benchmark approaches.
 First, ADMM-CMS produces sharper delay–angle resolution and stronger denoising than Bartlett \ac{BF}, leading to higher \ac{SRP}.
 For example, to attain an \ac{SRP} of 0.9, ADMM-CMS achieves a 34 dB gain in $P^{\tt{T}}$ as compared to Barlett \ac{BF}, which demonstrates that enforcing structured sparsity across sub-bands effectively suppresses noise and false artifacts, improving target detection.
 Second, ADMM-CMS outperforms compressed sensing applied independently to constituent sub-bands using the same \ac{ADMM} framework in terms of estimation accuracy and target detection.
-For instance, under $P^{\tt{T}} = -41 \textrm{ dBm}$, ADMM-CMS reduces the delay \ac{RMSE} by 35\% and 38.1\%, respectively, compared to separately employing the constituent 7 and 10 GHz sub-bands, which shows that leveraging multiple sub-bands greatly enhances localization accuracy.
+For instance, under $P^{\tt{T}} = -41 \textrm{ dBm}$, ADMM-CMS reduces the delay \ac{RMSE} by 34.46\% and 40.76\%, respectively, compared to separately employing the constituent 7 and 10 GHz sub-bands, which shows that leveraging multiple sub-bands greatly enhances localization accuracy.

-Together, these findings establish ADMM-CMS as a practical enabler of \ac{ISAC} in FR3, offering both target detectability and spacial resolution advantages critical for future 6G applications such as the internet of things, smart cites, and autonomous driving.
-For future work, a more realistic channel model with sub-band frequency dependent dense multipath components \cite{molisch2022dmc, ying2025site} and identical antenna spacing across all sub-bands can be explored.
+Together, these findings establish ADMM-CMS as a practical enabler of \ac{ISAC} in FR3, offering both target detectability and spatial resolution advantages critical for future 6G applications such as the Internet of Things, smart cities, and autonomous driving.
+For future work, a more realistic channel model with sub-band frequency-dependent dense multipath components \cite{molisch2022dmc, ying2026site} and identical antenna spacing across all sub-bands can be explored.